 Our skills, experience, and a network of professional alliances rival those at leading management consulting firms, yet we are committed to keeping our services within reach of organizations that might not have the resources to engage our larger peers.
 WTG is dedicated to the principles of responsiveness, professionalism, integrity and client satisfaction; and we meet our clients’ goals on schedule and within budget.
 Walls Torres Group is a certified MBE/WBE, Minority and Woman-owned Business Enterprise, with the State of New Jersey.

 Daria Torres founded Walls Torres Group in 2004 and serves as the firm's Managing Partner.
 She is a widely sought-after executive-level adviser who has helped some of the highest performing leadership teams and boards grapple with complex, strategic questions, build clarity and consensus, and establish commitment to new directional paths.
-Her clients include some of the world’s foremost corporations, academic institutions, and philanthropic organizations and her consulting activities over the past decade have included strategic planning, institutional transformation, large-scale project management, process redesign, joint venture negotiations, sales and marketing strategy, technology solution implementation, organizational governance and executive leadership development.
+Her clients include some of the world’s foremost corporations, academic institutions, and philanthropic organizations and her consulting activities over the past decade have included strategic planning, institutional transformation, board governance, organizational development, large-scale project management, process redesign, joint venture negotiations, sales and marketing strategy, technology solution implementation, and executive leadership development.

 In addition to leading Walls Torres Group, Torres has served as an adjunct faculty member at the Rutgers University School of Business at Camden (2004-2014), and for the Leadership and Communications programs at The Wharton School of Business since 2007.
 For both schools Torres has designed and instructed core MBA, executive MBA and undergraduate courses, including Management Science, Operations Management, Managerial Skills, Leadership and Communication in Groups, Advanced Persuasion, and Crisis Management.